brahmdev/atg-case/README.md

 1. Add loader state/component.
 2. Show empty list page when the data is not found.
-3. Implement teh Snapshot testing.
+3. Implement the Snapshot testing.
 4. Show error(s) to the user if present in the FE due to any event(s).

 ### License